stanfordhpccenter/cs74/labs/week1/Lab-2-SSH-configuration.md

 ***

-Run the following (in one line), replacing [username] with your HPCC username, which we're providing.
+Run the following (in one line), replacing [username] with your SUNetID.
 This sends a copy of your public key to the remote server:

 ```
-cat ~/.ssh/id_rsa.pub | ssh [username]@cs74.stanford.edu "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"
+cat ~/.ssh/id_rsa.pub | ssh [username]@me344.stanford.edu "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"
 ```

 After you copy the SSH public key to the server, you will see a warning like this:
 ```
-The authenticity of host 'cs74 (171.64.55.130)' can't be established.
+The authenticity of host 'me344 (171.64.55.130)' can't be established.
 ECDSA key fingerprint is SHA256:20rcvjngfjkrjjank45436tkjfhsdkfsdHjosfjJhk.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```